gsquire/swell/README.md

 * document_root is the root directory from which to serve files from
 * num_threads is the number of threads the server will use
 * port is the port on which it will serve files
+* endpoints is the set of dynamic routes you wish to serve on the specified port.
+* endpoint_port is the port to send requests to for the dynamic routes